-We intend to apply to have our units listed on the NYSE under the trading symbol "GNPK.U."
+We have been approved to list our units on the NYSE under the trading symbol "GNPK.U."
 We expect that our Class A ordinary shares and warrants will be listed under the symbols "GNPK" and "GNPK WS," respectively, once the Class A ordinary shares and warrants begin separate trading.